Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

   };
 ```

-Note that in generating the random value from the distributions we make use of a common random generator defined for thw hole class in [particle_filter.h](./src/particle_filter.h) (lines 128-129):
+Note that in generating the random value from the distributions we make use of a common random generator defined for the whole class in [particle_filter.h](./src/particle_filter.h) (lines 128-129):

 ```sh
    // Random engine for generating pdf